-Whether you’re new to Weight Watchers, have been following the program off and on for years, or are a lifetime member, you can never have too much help when it comes to staying on track.
+Whether you’re new to Weight Watchers, have been following the program for years, you can never have too much help when it comes to staying on track.
 These 7 tips every Weight Watchers member should know come from veteran Weight Watchers members (and me!), and will help you on your journey towards weight loss success.

 Weight Loss Success with Weight Watchers